apache/gobblin/gobblin-docs/case-studies/Kafka-HDFS-Ingestion.md

 ```
 [
   {
-    "topic.name": "myTopic1",
+    "dataset": "myTopic1",
     "writer.partition.columns": "header.memberId"
   },
   {
-    "topic.name": "myTopic2",
+    "dataset": "myTopic2",
     "writer.partition.columns": "auditHeader.time"
   }
 ]
 ```

-The `topic.name` field also allows regular expressions.
-For example, one can specify key, value `"topic.name" : "myTopic.\*"`.
+The `dataset` field also allows regular expressions.
+For example, one can specify key, value `"dataset" : "myTopic.\*"`.
 In this case all topics whose name matches the pattern `myTopic.*` will have all the specified config properties added to their WorkUnit.
-If more than one topic matches multiple `topic.name`s then the properties from all the JSON objects will be added to their WorkUnit.
+If more than one topic matches multiple `dataset`s then the properties from all the JSON objects will be added to their WorkUnit.

 # Kafka `Deserializer` Integration